dhellmann/pymotw-3/source/weakref/index.rst

 .. {{{end}}}

-Using a bound method of the tracked object as the callable is another way to avoid having the object finalized properly.
+Using a bound method of a tracked object as the callable can also prevent an object from being finalized properly.

 .. literalinclude:: weakref_finalize_reference_method.py
    :caption: